 Inflammatory foods – which for me include foods with processed grains and refined sugars – make me puffy and tired (and as soon as I’m done eating them, I usually regret it).

-Also, when I eat simple carbs it just makes me crave more simple carbs and activates addictive urges around food.
+Also, eating simple carbs just makes me crave more simple carbs and activates addictive urges around food.
 It’s better for me if I just don’t go there.

 However, there are some cheat foods (hello, dark chocolate!) that I will allow myself.